 How to properly store your 3D printing filaments

-At our Print Your Mind 3D, we make sure to serve all your 3D printing needs with a wide variety of state-of-the-art filaments.
+At our Print Your Mind online store, we make sure to serve all your 3D printing needs with a wide variety of state-of-the-art filaments.
 3D Printing provides small companies, educators and home users their own means of manufacturing and greatly opens up their creative capacities.
 With that comes the need to properly store 3D printing materials.

 The most important aspects of filament storage are: